 Prime offenders: Guru, Rock Star

-Prime offenders: mailing address, unnecessary social media links, date of birth, family situation
+Prime offenders: postal address, social media links, date of birth, marital status

 The objective statement is considered outdated now.
 Instead of wasting space telling an employer what you want from a job, you'd be better off showing them what you can bring to it.
 You're employed to perform a role, not because the vacancy suits your needs.
-Instead, include a personal statement ‒ a short paragraph that gives a powerful overview of you as a professional by quickly describing who you are and highlighting the value you can add.
+Instead, include a personal profile ‒ a short paragraph that gives a high-impact overview of you as a professional - by quickly describing who you are and highlighting the value you can add.

 Most of the population enjoys these hobbies.
 How do your interests set you apart from other candidates or prove how well you can do the job?
 If they don't, there's absolutely no need to include a personal interests section.
 Unless your hobbies relate to your work, you're better off using this space for something more impactful.